pengzhouzp/pengzhouzp.github.io/_pages/picutres.md

+---
+layout: archive
+title: "More"
+permalink: /more/
+author_profile: true
+---

 During this unprecedented Covid-19 period, we are just working from home, wearing a mask everywhere, not talking with family and friends quite much, becoming less efficient and lazy, using phones and watching TV quite often, pretty isolated and lonely.